 If you’re thinking about purchasing a used car, where do you start?
 How do you make sure you’re getting the best car for you?
+Our car loans help thousands of people every year purchase their next car.
 Here we’ve rounded up some essential tips on how to get the most out of your budget.

 But why a used car?

 One of the perks of buying a shiny, brand new car is the experience of getting to browse the car showroom, meet a salesperson and jump in for a test drive.
 Of course, this wasn’t possible in lockdown where transactions were done 100% online, and there’s a good chance that while showrooms will be open, people will continue to be wary and rely on online purchases.
 Used cars are also great as usually customers don’t have to get into big finance agreements or put large deposits down due to the lower prices, making it a much more on-demand way of replacing a car in an emergency.

 The biggest reason car sales are expected to grow is the reluctance to use public transport.
 Social distancing has become the norm, and until the world recovers to a point where it’s not recommended, people will avoid public transport and its hygiene issues.
 This means that attitudes are changing towards owning your own set of affordable wheels, particularly in the cities where it was previously unnecessary.
 A car is a self-contained space designed just for you, it’s one of the only ways to fully social distance.

 1. Set a budget